Make-School-Courses/MOB-2.2-Game-Development/Lessons/02-Actions/Lesson2.md

 - For falling elements, make them spin (rotate) as they fall.
 Try applying different spinning speeds to different elements.

-> Research how to rotate nodes.
+> TODO: Research how to rotate nodes.

 2. Use actions to make aliens or bombs grow or shrink.

-> Research how to animate the visual scaling of a node.
+> TODO: Research how to animate the visual scaling of a node.

 ## Collision Detection (20 min)